-The City and County of San Francisco (the City) established the City and County of San Francisco Health Service System (the System) in March 1937, by amendment of the City Charter.
+The City and County of San Francisco (the City) established the San Francisco Health Service System (the System) in March 1937, by amendment of the City Charter.
 A new City Charter was adopted on November 7, 1995, and became effective July 1, 1996.
 The City provides health care benefits to substantially all of its active and retired employees and their dependents through the System.
 The System also provides health care benefits to active and retired employees and their dependents of the San Francisco Unified School District, the San Francisco Community College District, and the San Francisco Superior Court.

 The System is reflected as an Other Employee Benefit Trust Fund (the Trust) (also referred to as the Health Service System Trust Fund) and is an integral part of the City, and the accompanying financial statements are included as part of the primary government in the Comprehensive Annual Financial Report (CAFR) prepared by the City.
-The financial statements present only the Trust and do not purport to, and do not, present fairly the financial position of the City, as of June 30, 2016 and 2015, the changes in its financial position for the years then ended in accordance with U.S. generally accepted accounting principles.
-The Trust's cash balances are deposited with, and managed by, the Office of the Treasurer and Tax Collector.
+The financial statements present only the Trust and do not purport to, and do not, present fairly the financial position of the City as of June 30, 2017 and 2016, the changes in its financial position for the years then ended in accordance with U.S. generally accepted accounting principles.
+The System, a City department, is overseen by the Health Service Board (HSB).
+The HSB voted, on April 3, 2017, to continue to have the Trust's cash balances deposited with, and managed by, the Office of the Treasurer and Tax Collector.

-The System, a City department, is overseen by the City's Health Service Board (HSB).
 Under Charter Section A8.422, the HSB is responsible for adopting a plan or plans for providing medical care to members of the System.
 The overarching principles in setting the rates and benefits are to provide quality health care, reduce costs, and stabilize insurance premiums for the members and the employer.
 The HSB must consider the increased cost resulting from the Patient Protection and Affordable Care Act (ACA) in determining the plan designs and premiums.
-Two direct fees (Patient Centered Research Institute Fee and the Transitional Reinsurance Fee) and one Health Insurance Tax were in place in fiscal year 2014.
-In addition, the HSB has considered the impact of the 2018 Excise Tax on High Cost Health Plans in the benefit design for 2015 and 2016.

-The composition of the seven-member HSB includes a seated member of the City's Board of Supervisors (the Board), appointed by the Board President; an individual who regularly consults in the health care field, appointed by the Mayor; a doctor of medicine, appointed by the Mayor; a member nominated by the Controller and approved by the HSB, and three members of the Health Service System, active or retired, elected from among their members.
-The HSB is responsible for appointing a full-time Administrator, who serves at the pleasure of the HSB and sets the policy for and oversees the administration of the System.
+The composition of the seven-member HSB includes a seated member of the San Francisco Board of Supervisors (the Board), appointed by the Board President; an individual who regularly consults in the health care field, appointed by the Mayor; a doctor of medicine, appointed by the Mayor; a member nominated by the Controller and approved by the HSB; and three members of the System, active or retired, elected from among their members.
+The HSB is responsible for appointing a full-time administrator, who serves at the pleasure of the HSB and sets the policy for and oversees the administration of the System.

 Under Charter Section A8.423, the City's contribution towards the System's medical plans is determined by the results of an annual survey of the amount of premium contributions provided by the 10 most populous counties in California (other than the City).
-The survey is commonly called the Ten-County Average Survey (Average) and used to determine "the average contribution made by each such county toward the providing of health care plans, exclusive of dental care, for each employee of such county."
+The survey is commonly called the 10-County Average Survey (Average) and used to determine "the average contribution made by each such county toward the providing of health care plans, exclusive of dental care, for each employee of such county."
 Under Charter Section A8.423, the City is required to contribute to the Health Service System Trust Fund an amount equal to the "average contribution" for each City Beneficiary.